nicholas-sim/ANL501-Data-Visualisation-and-Storytelling/seminar_1/index.md

 ## Seminar 1

 Here is the <a style="font-weight:bold"  href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/introduction"> overview </a> of the course.
 By the end of the course, students will become proficient (with effort) in using R for data cleaning, data visualisation, and writing reproducible reports using RMarkdown.
-As stucents are not expected to have prior knowledge in R, we will start off with the basics in R operations and progtamming.
+As students are not expected to have the prior knowledge in R (although it would be helpful), we will start off with the basics in R operations and programming.

-<a style="font-weight:bold"  href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/operations">  Operations </a>
+<a style="font-weight:bold"  href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/operations"> R Operations </a>

 This discussion data types, the combine functions, vectors and matrices, array indexing, and conditional filtering.

-<a style="font-weight:bold"  href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/programming">  Programming </a>
+<a style="font-weight:bold"  href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/programming"> R Programming </a>

-The discussion first begins with the concept of a list.
+The discussion first begins by explaining what a list is and its purpose.
 Then, it covers basic programming fundamentals related to flow controls and function writing.
-For flow controls we cover the _for_ statement, the if, _else if_ and _else_ statements, and _while_ statements.
-For functions, we explore the standard syntax and documentations for writing functions with multiple inputs and outputs.
+For flow controls, we will cover the _for_ statement, the _if_, _else if_ and _else_ statements, and _while_ statements.
+We will also cover other useful tools such as the _gsub_ and _grep_ functions, as well as _str_split_ function from the _dplyr_ package.

 <a style="font-weight:bold"  href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/practices"> Suggested Practices in Data Storytelling </a>

 This discussion is based Cole Nussbaum-Knaflic's book <a href="https://www.storytellingwithdata.com/"> Storytelling with Data </a>.
-Here, we explore several key considerations when constructing a data visualization for storytelling, such as the reduction of clutter, carful use of colors, paying attention to preattentive attributes, among others.
+Here, we explore several key considerations when constructing a data visualization for storytelling, such as the reduction of clutter, strategic use of colors, paying attention to preattentive attributes, among others.